Schengen Visa Photo Requirements 2026: Official 35 x 45 mm Checklist, VFS Checks, and Free Maker

 Why Schengen visa photo rules need their own guide

 The common pattern is real.
-Across many short-stay Schengen visa routes, the expected photograph is a recent 35 × 45 mm biometric-style portrait, usually on a plain white or very light background, taken within the last six months.
-But you should still verify whether your specific consulate asks for one photo or two, whether it explicitly says white rather than light neutral, and whether the application centre may rescan or reject a low-quality print even if the crop itself is correct.
+Across many short-stay Schengen visa routes, the expected photograph is a recent 35 × 45 mm biometric-style portrait, usually on a plain white or light background, taken within the last six months.
+But you should still verify whether your specific consulate asks for one or two printed photos, whether it explicitly says white rather than light neutral, and whether the application centre may rescan or reject a low-quality print even if the crop itself is correct.

 Safe starting point